afeezraheem/Value-at-Risk-VaR-of-Portfolio/README.md

 As in the attached Python code file, I calculated the following:

-The periodic returns of the stocks in your portfolio The covariance matrix based on the returns calculated The overall portfolio mean and standard deviation (weighted based on investment levels of each stock in portfolio) Using the Norm object from scipy.stats, I calculated the inverse of the normal cumulative distribution with a specified probability, standard deviation, and mean
+1. The periodic returns of the stocks in your portfolio

+2. The covariance matrix based on the returns calculated

+3. The overall portfolio mean and standard deviation (weighted based on investment levels of each stock in portfolio)

+4. Using the Norm object from scipy.stats, I calculated the inverse of the normal cumulative distribution with a specified probability, standard deviation, and mean

-Finally, I estimate the VaR for the portfolio by subtracting the initial investment from the calculation in step 4
+5. Finally, I estimate the VaR for the portfolio by subtracting the initial investment from the calculation in step 4

-Challenges Faced/Special tasks:

-Installing Yahoo!
-Finance package
+6. I calculated the VaR for expanded period windows, and studied the trend